nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice)**: Allow user to input how much time he has spent on each deadline  with the `done` command and automatically calculating the time spent on each `event`/`lesson` by assuming the user has spent the amount of time between the start and end time of the `event`/`lesson`.

 The user enters the command `done index:duration` where `index` refers to the inedx of the deadline to be marked as done and `duration` refers to the time used to complete the deadline.

-The following sequence diagram shows how this approach works.

   * Pros:
     * User does not have to key in as many commands as he inputs the time spent on each task when he completed the task.